Siahkamari/Piecewise-linear-regression/README.md

+# codecodecode

-# Piecewise Linear Regression via a Difference of Convex Functions
+Code for the "Piecewise Linear Regression via a Difference of Convex Functions" is attached.

 ## Prerequisites:
 1. MATLAB version > 2016